 When choosing a website hosting platform you’ll need to make sure that as your site grows, both in terms of assets and traffic, your host provider offers stability and access to increased system resources.
 A provider offering scalable hosting will give you access, on-tap, to systems resources as your needs dictate.

-Because of virtualization, the ability to add resources like storage, RAM, and bandwidth is a simple affair.
-Once you’ve set-up your server, simply navigating to a control panel on your host provider gives you immediate access to increased power.
-Because your server is “virtual” expansion is unlimited.
-For example, if you’re running an ecommerce business selling product online, you may find traffic and sales interest peaks several times a year around holidays like Valentines Day, Mother’s Day or Christmas.
+Because of virtualization, the ability to add resources like SSD storage, RAM, CPU, and bandwidth is a simple affair.
+Once you’ve set up your server, simply navigating to a control panel on your host provider gives you immediate access to increased power.
+Because your server is a virtual server, or VPS, expansion is nearly unlimited.
+For example, if you’re running an e-commerce business selling product online, you may find traffic and sales interest peaks several times a year around holidays like Valentines Day, Mother’s Day or Christmas.
 Scalable hosting allows you to add bandwidth, storage or other resources immediately to meet your increased needs.

 If you’re running your corporate IT via a cloud computing host platform, adding additional employee workstations is also simple to do via the control panel.
 By using a cloud host, the need to purchase and install additional hardware is eliminated.
 Employees can access your corporate server via any web-enabled device like a smartphone or tablet.